tberkery/tutoring-website/README.md

 ### Running the app

 From the root directory (after appropriate installation), start both the frontend and the backend server simultaneously by executing: ```npm run start:all```

+### Navigating the App

+Since we haven't created a landing page, please click the poorly formatted 'Sign-In' button to create an account using your JHU email(must end in @jhu.edu).
+Once an account is created, add '/profile' to the URL to navigate to your profile page.
+From here, you should be able to Edit Profile as well as Create Posts.